esl/MongooseIM/doc/operation-and-maintenance/Mongoose-metrics.md

 These are **total** times of respective operations.
 One operation usually requires only a single call to an auth backend but sometimes with e.g. 3 backends configured, the operation may fail for first 2 backends.
 In such case, these metrics will be updated with a combined time of 2 failed and 1 successful request.

+Additionaly, RDMBS layer in MongooseIM exposes one more metric, if RDBMS is configured:

+* `[global, backends, mongoose_rdbms, query]` - An execution time of a "not prepared" query by a DB driver.

 ### VM metrics